simple-orm/core/README.md

 ##### property `hasOne()` `hasMany()`

-The `property` property is the property of the model defining the relationship to use to join and get the relation model.
+The `property` property is the data store property of the model defining the relationship to use to join and get the relation model.

 ```javascript
 //this generate this the follow criteria object when calling getUserDetail():